nefarius/AdvancedUpdaterGitHubProxy/README.md

 -->
 ```

 ❗ The content of the comment block must be valid JSON in camelCase.
+❗ If you set `available` to `false` it will be skipped/excluded, even if it's the currently marked latest release.

 ## Get JSON response